THE TRAVELLING HISTORIAN -- JEANNE D'ARC

 by Pierre Henri Revoil

-Joan's trial lasted from February 24 to March 17 1431.
+Joan's show trial, presided over by the Burgundian bishop of Beauvais and attended by a panel of assessors, all of whom were French.
+It lasted from February 24 to March 17 1431.
 The charge was that this "false soothsayer" had rejected the authority of the Church in claiming a personal revelation from God, in prophesying, in signing her letters with the names of Christ and the Virgin and in asserting she was assured of salvation.
 She held firm through the long days of questioning, neither denying her messages nor blaming her monarch for her plight.
 Among the many question put to Jeanne during her trial were the following.

 Q. Which do you care for most, your banner or yoiur sword?
 A.Better, forty times better, my banner than my sword.